Saniya Shamshad: Early life

-Saniya was born in 1990 on October 5 in Lahore, Pakistan.
+Saniya was born on 5 October 1990 in Lahore, Pakistan.
 She completed her primary schooling from Stigma Foundation and then she completed her studies from Punjab College.

 Career

-She studied political science and sociology, during her studies Waseem Abbas noticed her potential in acting and cast her, then she made her acting debut in 2011 in drama Tere Pehlu Main opposite Affan Waheed.
+She studied political science and sociology.
+During her studies Waseem Abbas noticed her potential in acting and cast her, then she made her acting debut in 2011 in drama Tere Pehlu Main opposite Affan Waheed.
 She appeared in dramas Aseerzadi, Mere Huzoor, Maya, Chhoti Chhoti Khushiyaan, Mein Adhuri, Mera Saaein 2, Bus Yunhi, and Ghaao.
 Then she also appeared in dramas Zinda Dargor, Rashk, Agar Tum Na Hotay, Piyari Bittu, Daraar, Main Deewani and Sadqay Tumhare.
-Since then she appeared in dramas Piya Naam Ka Diya, Lagaao, Dastaar-e-Anaa, Rehaai, Main Haar Nahi Manoun Gi, Khidmat Guzar, Hiddat and Siyani.
+Since then she has appeared in dramas Piya Naam Ka Diya, Lagaao, Dastaar-e-Anaa, Rehaai, Main Haar Nahi Manoun Gi, Khidmat Guzar, Hiddat and Siyani.

 Personal life

-Saniya married Hidayat Syed in July 2019 and moved to Australia and they have one child together a son.
+Saniya married Hidayat Syed in July 2019 and moved to Australia.
+They have one child together, a son.